rjcabs/hr-attrition-analysis/README.md

 1. Data Loading using Power Query
     - Imported the dataset into Excel using Power Query for efficient data handling, refreshing, and transformation.
-    -Ensured the raw data source is connected for automated updates.
+    - Ensured the raw data source is connected for automated updates.
-2. Data Transformation & Cleaning (Power Query)
+3. Data Transformation & Cleaning (Power Query)
     - Performed a structured data preparation process to improve consistency, reliability, and analytical value.

 2.1 Standard Cleaning Steps